 Unit Take Home Test (THT) (Unit Test 5): The Unit THT is comprehensive.
 It will cover the learning objectives listed for the class.
 The Unit Take Home Test will consist of multiple-choice questions, fill in the blank questions, diagrams, and tables.
-The THT will have 65 total questions.
+The THT will have 65 questions in total.
 The test is a four-part THT.
 The responses to the THT will be submitted in Moodle.
 You may utilize any resource material (not person or people) available to you, i.e., textbook, notes, videos, online search engines, to answer the questions.
 You are on the honor system regarding the test.
 Do your own your work.
-Two attempts for each of the respective THT's is permissible.
-There is also a time limit set for the each THT.
+Two attempts for each of the respective THT's are permissible.
+There is also a time limit set for each THT.

 Unit Tests: You will have four Unit Tests (Exams).
 The four-unit tests (exams) are 1, 2, 3, and 4.
 These tests will consist of 40-50 multiple-choice questions over the chapter(s) covered in the respective Units.
-There will be a two-hour time limit set for unit test (exam) 1, 2, and 3.
-The Unit 4 (Final Exam) will have a three-hour time limit.
+There will be a two-hour time limit set for unit tests (exams) 1, 2, and 3.
+The Unit 4 (Final Exam) will have a two-hour time limit.

 Communication Assignment: The assignment will be made available at the start of Unit 4.
-The assignment will consist of 113 replies related to the concept Aggregate Expenditures.
+The assignment will consist of 113 replies related to the concept of Aggregate Expenditures.
 A lecture video detailing the concepts and a PowerPoint Presentation along with PowerPoint notes are the resources provided.
 The responses to the assignment will be submitted in Moodle.
 You may utilize any resource material (not person or people) to answer the questions.
 You are on the honor system regarding the assignment.
 Do your own your work.

 What Should Students Do First?
-Upon accessing the course in Moodle (Principles of Macroeconomics (ECON2301-2W1-WEB-SP24) do the following:
+Upon accessing the course in Moodle (Principles of Macroeconomics (ECON2301.S1W1-WEB-SU25) do the following:

 - 1. The course is defaulted to the Welcome and Orientation page.
-Start here by reading and following the instruction. - 2.
-The Getting Started Book addresses and answers questions about the course.
+Start here by reading and following the instructions. - 2.
+The Getting Started Book addresses and answers questions about the course. - 3.
+The Syllabus Book provides details about the subject for the semester.
+The last two links are the comprehensive Macroeconomic 2301.S1W1 Syllabus and the Course Schedule (Checklist).
+The table (schedule) details the Unit, the Assignment, the Due Day, the Due Date, the Due Time, the Type of Assignment, and the Possible Points. - 4.
+The Course Forums, Professor's Corner and Coffee Shop, follow.

-- 3. The Syllabus Book provides the details about the subject for the semester.
-The last two links is the comprehensive Macroeconomic 2301.2W1 Syllabus and the Course Schedule (Checklist).
-The table (schedule) details the Unit, the Assignment, the Due Date, the Type of Assignment, the Possible Points, and a column to document Points Earned.
-A video: How to Download the Free Textbook follows the (Checklist). - 4.
-The Course Forums, Professor's Corner and Coffee Shop, follow. - 5.
-The Course Contact (Instructor of Record email) is located at the bottom left of each page. - 6.
+- 5. The Course Contact (Instructor of Record email) is located at the bottom left of each page. - 6.
 At the bottom right of the page, the read is NEXT SECTION, Unit 1. - 7.
 Select Unit 1 to begin in Macroeconomics. - 8.
 Each Unit will contain the Unit Calendar, Overview, Resources, and Activities. - 9.
 Check your @texarkanacollege.edu email on a regular basis.